What is dialogue?

 “I love this song.”
 She reached over and turned up the volume.

 So far so good?
 Now things are about to get a little weird.
-What happens if your dialogue ends in a question mark or an exclamation mark?
+What happens if your dialogue ends in a question mark or an exclamation point?
 Strangely enough, the rules for capitalization actually stay the same:

 “I love this song!” she said.